chanmix51/agrum/README.md

 }
  ```

-Since pretty much of the `SELECT`, `INSERT` or `UPDATE` sql statements used in
+Since pretty much of the `SELECT`, `INSERT`, `DELETE` or `UPDATE` sql statements used in
-development are simple queries they can be implemented as trait but it makes
+development are simple queries they are available as traits.
+But the QueryBook patern makes
 Agrum able to hold complex queries (see below).

 ### Conditions